• eTools

 • Global Asset Allocation: Hong Kong, as a major international financial center in Asia, provides a strategic advantage for investing in global financial markets.
 ICBC (Asia) offers a wider range of wealth management products, enabling a more diversified asset portfolio and helping you allocate your assets globally.

-• Diversified Selection: ICBC (Asia) provides eligible bond products issued by governments, government agencies, financial institutions, and corporate entities, allowing you to steadily grow your wealth while minimizing risks.
+• Diversified Selection: ICBC (Asia) provides eligible bond products issued by governments, government agencies, financial institutions, and corporate entities, allowing you to steadily grow your wealth.

 • Flexible Tenures: You can choose bonds with different tenures according to your financial needs.
 The shortest tenure is one to three years, while the longest can extend up to 30 years.